mikro-orm/mikro-orm/docs/docs/upgrading-v5-to-v6.md

 const name = book.author.name; // fail, not selected
 ```

+## Joined strategy changes

+The joined strategy now supports `populateWhere: 'all'`, which is the default behavior, and means "populate the full relations regardless of the where condition".
+This was previously not working with the joined strategy, as it was reusing the same join clauses as the where clause.
+In v6, the joined strategy will use a separate join branch for the populated relations. **This aligns the behavior between the strategies.**

+The `order by` clause is shared for both the join branches and a new `populateOrderBy` option is added to allow control of the order of populated relations separately.

+**The default loading strategy for SQL drivers has been changed to the joined strategy.**

+> To keep the old behaviour, you can override the default loading strategy in your ORM config.

 ## Removed methods from `EntityRepository`

 Following methods are no longer available on the `EntityRepository` instance.